Andre-Williams22/venture-capitalist-app/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-one-page-wonder/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/one-page-wonder/).
+[Open a new issue](https://github.com/Andre-Williams22/Investment-Check-App/issues) here on GitHub or leave a comment on the [Check Out the Project Proposal](https://github.com/Andre-Williams22/Investment-Check-App/blob/master/proposal.md)

 ## About